 Really show your skills in these areas and you could end up taking on more responsibility and moving up through the ranks as an officer or senior non-commissioned officer (SNCO).
 Of course, first you have to join as a Civilian Instructor and then have selection interviews at Wing HQs and Regional HQs but we guide you through that… if you have the potential then we'll spot it!

 Join the committee

 As you can imagine, fundraising is a very important aspect as it supports many of our activities.
-Most camps and other adventurous pursuits are financed through this fundraising and it’s these efforts which help keep the cost of air cadet membership incredibly low.
+Most camps and other adventurous pursuits are financed through this fundraising and it's these efforts that help keep the cost of air cadet membership incredibly low.

 Many parents, guardians, and friends get a great deal of enjoyment and fun out of assisting their local squadron as members of the Civilian Welfare Committee.
 Our committee meets once every three months under the direction of a Chairperson, Secretary, and Treasurer.
 We are always willing to accept offers of extra help - even if you can't commit to regular or long-term assistance.